BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 title: Creating a new level
 description: Small guide that covers basics of level creation
 published: true
-date: 2025-10-22T20:50:06.662Z
+date: 2025-10-22T22:15:34.571Z
 tags:
 editor: markdown
 dateCreated: 2025-10-17T12:50:22.826Z
 ---

-# WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP
+# WIP
 ## Overview

 This level creation guide aims to cover all the basic knowledge that you need to know to be able to create some basic levels.
-It was written for Virtual Photography/Screenarchery in mind.
+It was written for Virtual photography/Screenarchery in mind.
 It doesn't cover things that you need to know to create actual gameplay levels

-The guide doesn't explain basics of the toolkit
+Please let me know if there are useful tips, keybinds,and other simplifications

-Please let me know if there are useful tips, keybinds, and other simplifications
+Some sections were copied from Larian's wiki https://docs.larian.game/ because they have a better explanation

 ## Project setup